cerentuker/berlin-events/README.md

   - in case of a fatal error anywhere in App.js, fail elegantly by displaying the custem ui

 Stage: Future Plans
+* Will implement the API [tests](https://www.smashingmagazine.com/2020/07/react-apps-testing-library/)
 * Will add better mobile support.
 Currently the page doesn't adapt to anything smaller than Iphone8.
 * Will add pagination instead of loading all results at once.
 * Will add test cases for faulty responses from API call.
 * Will change API calls to use [axios](https://blog.logrocket.com/axios-or-fetch-api/)

+Prioritised test cases
+- 'Something went wrong.
+Please try again later.' should be displayed on screen when App.js crashes
+- validate that only the logo is visible on page when API returns 0 results
+- validate that there are some card elements on landing page when API returns more than one result.